How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 Series Arc Faults

 A series arc occurs when a single conductor is broken or has a loose connection, forcing current to jump the gap.
 Imagine a wire with a loose screw at an outlet terminal or a power cord that has been internally frayed from repeated bending.
 The current is limited by the load on the circuit (e.g., the lamp or appliance), so it may not be high enough to trip a standard breaker.
-However, this connection can generate immense heat at a single point, posing a serious fire hazard.
-Combination AFCIs are designed to detect these low-level series arcs, typically tripping on arcing currents as low as 5 amps.
+However, this connection can generate intense heating at a single point, posing a serious fire hazard.
+Combination AFCIs are designed to detect these low-level series arcs that might not be high enough to trip conventional overcurrent protection, and they are listed and tested to identify the dangerous signatures associated with those conditions.

 Parallel Arc Faults